What is DARLA?

 Why completely automate vowel extraction?

-In the last few years, sociolinguists have begun using semi-automated speech processing methods such as Penn's FAVE program to extract vowel formants.
+In recent years, sociolinguists have begun using semi-automated speech processing methods such as Penn's FAVE program to extract vowel formants.
 These systems have accelerated the pace of linguistic research, but require significant human effort to manually create sentence-level transcriptions.

 We believe that sociolinguistics is on the brink of an even more transformative technology: large-scale, completely automated vowel extraction without any need for human transcription.
 This technology would make it possible to quickly extract pronunciation features from hours of recordings, including YouTube and vast audio archives.
 DARLA takes a step in this direction.